 Some universities are offering a 15 hour or 18 hour certification course in sustainability.
 These courses teach students how to assess and solve sustainability problems in businesses and communities.
-They also focus on conserving natural resources, and designing workable solutions for governments at the local, state, and national level.
+They also focus on conserving natural resources and designing workable solutions for governments at the local, state, and national level.
 This certification can be a good supplement for current professionals or can be used as a gateway to the industry for new students.
-It can lead to low-level jobs, or serve as a springboard to a more complete sustainability education.
+It can lead to low-level jobs and serve as a springboard to a more complete sustainability education.

-An associate degree in sustainability requires approximately 60 hours of course work, and is available from a handful of colleges and universities.
+An associate's degree in sustainability requires approximately 60 hours of course work and is available from a handful of colleges and universities.
 This type of environmental degree includes a basic introduction to sustainability practices for business, manufacturing, government, and individuals.
-The associate degree in sustainability is used as a springboard for a bachelor's degree, or as supplemental education for professionals already in the field.
+The associate's degree in sustainability is used as a springboard for a bachelor's degree or as supplemental education for professionals already in the field.

 There are few advanced sustainability degrees currently available, but the amount of offerings is growing each year.
-The variety of these degrees is quite diverse, however, including everything from a Master in Sustainable Design to a Master of Business Administration in Sustainability.
+However, the variety of these degrees is quite diverse and includes everything from a Master of Science in Sustainable Design to a Master of Business Administration in Sustainability.
 Pursuing the master's degree programs requires 2 years of full-time education, but will qualify you for high-profile, lucrative positions upon graduation.